How To Determine Personal Goals In Therapy

 - Finally, turn these goals into SMART (specific, measurable, achievable, relevant, and time-bound) goals

-What is the end goal of therapy?
+What is the end goal of therapy for mental health?

 Talk therapy aims to promote positive changes in mental health, thought processes, behaviors, emotional well-being, social functioning, life satisfaction, and overall quality of life.